NeruLearning/Pen/README.md

 # Pen-Whiteboard for Windows
-a digital Whiteboard with pen input, writte in C++
+a digital Whiteboard with pen input, written in C++

 ## Features